'This Should Not Be Happening': Man Killed, 5 Others Injured In Drive-By Shooting In Philadelphia’s Olney Neighborhood

 Meanwhile, Councilmember Cindy Bass said Mayor Jim Kenney needs to step up and address the gun violence problem in the city.

 “This should not be happening,” Bass said.
 “Where is our mayor?
 We need help.
 We need leadership.
 We need it here in this neighborhood, in this community, and we need it now.
-This is ridiculous.”MORE NEWS: Woman Shot, Killed In Kensington Home
+This is ridiculous.”MORE NEWS: WATCH LIVE: Pennsylvania Officials, Vaccine Providers To Highlight Plans For COVID-19 Booster Shots

 CBS3’s Natasha Brown and Alicia Roberts contributed to this report.